pverscha/phd_thesis/14-chapter_7_other_projects.md

 KS and DB would like to acknowledge the German Federal Ministry of Education and Research (BMBF) of the project “MetaProteomanalyzer Service” within the German Network for Bioinformatics Infrastructure (de.NBI) \[031L103\].
 The authors declare no conflict of interest.

+\newpage

+### Highlighting taxonomic diversity of metaproteomic samples in metabolic pathways